-This $\iota_*$ is called the right Kan extension along $\iota^\op$.
-In fact, given a covariant functor $F\colon S^\op\to \CompS$, which corresponds uniquely to the right $S$-action $F(\star)=(K\ra{\rho}S)$, there is an explicit way to compute its right Kan extension $\iota_*(F)\colon G^\op\to \CompS$ as the limit of a suitable inverse system, indexed by a specific comma category.
-In what follows we suggest how to recover our construction of $K^*\ra{\rho^*}G$ in \S\ref{subs_red_top_to_surj} and \ref{subs_dual_ore} from the general construction of the right Kan extension.
+This right adjoint $\iota_*$ to the forgetful functor is called the right Kan extension along $\iota^\op$.
+In fact, given a covariant functor $F\colon S^\op\to \CompS$, which corresponds uniquely to the right $S$-action $F(\star)=(K\ra{\rho}S)$, there is an explicit construction of the right Kan extension $\iota_*(F)\colon G^\op\to \CompS$ as the limit of a suitable inverse system, indexed by a specific comma category (for the general result, see \cite[Theorem~1 in \S X.3]{maclane}).
+In what follows we suggest how to recover our construction of $K^*\ra{\rho^*}G$ in \S\ref{subs_red_top_to_surj} and \ref{subs_dual_ore} from the general theory of the right Kan extensions.